 Here are the 2 most common circumstances where the controlled composition comes up:

-OK - that took a whole tangent on “deductions.”
-I hope you can appreciate the above “publishing” lesson, so you understand the calculations journey we are now embarking upon.
+OK – that took a whole tangent on “deductions.”
+I hope you can appreciate the above “publishing company” lesson, so you understand the calculations journey we are now embarking upon.

 Let’s time travel back to 1997.
 And this is a real story.

 I personally just got my first cut as a songwriter.
-It was a song I wrote called “I Don’t Wanna Kiss You Goodnight” on a pretty huge boy band at the time called LFO on Arista Records.
+It was a lil ditty I wrote called “I Don’t Wanna Kiss You Goodnight” on a pretty huge boy band at the time called LFO on Clive Davis’ record label, Arista Records.

-I would say globally they sold about 4 Million CDs (remember this is before streaming, Spotify, iTunes, Apple Play, YouTube etc).
-Now, even though it was their third single - the song never became a hit - so really, I only really have album sales to look at for my income.
+I would say globally they sold about 4 Million CDs (remember this is before Spotify, iTunes, Apple Play, YouTube etc).
+Now, even though it was their third single – it never became a smash – so really, I only have albums sold to look at for my income.

-So, how much did I earn for that song?
+So, how much did I earn for that one?

 Here’s the math.
 Let’s work out.

-Yah - $77,350!
-And fortunately I was paid at full rate, as I was what they called a “non controlled songwriter.”
+Yah – $77,350!
+And fortunately, I was paid at a full rate on mechanical royalties, as I was what they called a “non controlled songwriter.”

-Not bad for an afternoon’s work and some hustle in pitching the song (I also got pitched and placed with the A&R person.
-Meaning I had a relationship with LFO’s A&R person and sent him the song for consideration and he said “Yes!”
+Not bad for an afternoon’s work and some hustle in pitching (I also got pitched and placed with the A&R person.
+Meaning I had a relationship with LFO’s A&R person and sent him the tune for consideration and he said “Yes!”

 Thanks, Keith Naftaly!).